-- ii) Public awareness: The working group should discuss implementation of a public information campaign emphasizing the importance of reporting missing person matters to police without delay; - iii) Information Sheets: The working group should discuss the preparation of information forms for all Students to be stored with education authorities.
-The working group should also review the steps necessary to obtain appropriate consent to disseminate these individual forms to police in the event that a missing person report is filed; iv) Social Media Search : The working group should consider how to utilize social media to assist in missing person searches and should designate roles and responsibilities for all parties accordingly; v) Press Releases : The working group should discuss approaches to press releases pertaining to any missing person matter that involves a Student.
+- iii) Information Sheet: The working group should discuss the preparation of information forms for all Students to be stored with education authorities.
+The working group should also review the steps necessary to obtain appropriate consent to disseminate these individual forms to police in the event that a missing person report is filed; - iv) Social Media Search: The working group should consider how to utilize social media to assist in missing person searches and should designate roles and responsibilities for all parties accordingly; - v) Press Release: The working group should discuss approaches to press releases pertaining to any missing person matter that involves a Student.
 The working group should also discuss approaches to press releases in the event that a Student is found deceased.
-The working group should discuss the various circumstances that may influence when media releases should or should not go out.
-The working group should also discuss circumstances that may influence how a media release may need to be worded; vi) Best Practices for Interviews : The working group should discuss best practices to facilitate interviews of young people in exigent, non-criminal, circumstances.
-The working group should also discuss best practices to facilitate interviews in exigent, non-criminal, matters with individuals of any age who may be unfamiliar or uncomfortable dealing with individuals in positions of authority;
+The working group should discuss the various circumstances that may influence the media releases should or should not go out.
+The working group should also discuss circumstances that may influence how a media release may need to be worded; - vi) Best Practices for Interviews: The working group should discuss best practices to facilitate interviews of young people in exigent, non-criminal, circumstances.
+The working group should also discuss best practices to facilitate interviews in exigent, non-criminal, matters with individuals of changed and is Ontario-wide, we found it important that all our community members in various towns, cities and/or their home communities are aware of the new missing person legislation.
+While we did undertake a mail-out and poster campaign last year, greater education and understanding comes with in-person sessions.